MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

 |Forward     |  For forward email operations.   |
 |Send     | For send email operations including, SendEmailWithOptions and SendApprovalEmail.   |

-"x-ms-mail-environment-id" contains the environment ID value.
+The x-ms-mail-environment-id header contains the environment ID value.
 The presence of this header depends on the product you're using:

 - In Power Apps, it will always be present.
 - In Power Automate, it will be present only in connections created after July 2020.